getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 bar();					// "Hello from bar!"
 ```

-At the moment the ```..``` string literal is expressed, inside the `bar()` function, the scope available to it has `bar()`'s `name` variable with value `"bar"`.
+At the moment the `` `..` `` string literal is expressed, inside the `bar()` function, the scope available to it finds `bar()`'s `name` variable with value `"bar"`.
 Neither the global `name` nor `foo(..)`'s `name` matter.
 In other words, an interpolated string literal is just lexically scoped where it appears, not dynamically scoped in any way.

 ### Tagged Template Literals

 Again, renaming the feature for sanity sake: *Tagged String Literals*.

 To be honest, this is one of the cooler tricks that ES6 offers.
-It may seem a little strange, and perhaps not all that generally practical, at first.
+It may seem a little strange, and perhaps not all that generally practical at first.
 But once you've spent some time with it, tagged string literals may just surprise you in their usefulness.

 For example: